antononcube/MathematicaVsR/Projects/HandwrittenDigitsClassificationByMatrixFactorization/README.md

 ## Documents

-The following documents give an exposition that is suitable for reading and following of steps and corresponding results.
+The following documents give expositions that are suitable for reading and following of steps and corresponding results.

 - *Mathematica* : ["./Mathematica/Handwritten-digits-classification-by-matrix-factorization.pdf"](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/HandwrittenDigitsClassificationByMatrixFactorization/Mathematica/Handwritten-digits-classification-by-matrix-factorization.pdf).